Favorite Olin Hall/ChemE memory:

 - Term (4-year current use) $300K

 Attracting talented graduate students to the school is a key goal in our pursuit of excellence in research.
 Your gift will allow the school to meet its goal of providing competitive graduate fellowships to every first year graduate student enrolled in the chemical engineering program.

-Field experiences and international programs provide some of the richest possible training for students of the school.
+Field experiences and international programs provide some of the richest possible training for students of the School.
 A summer experience at Imperial College London’s carbon capture pilot plant and a week-long training in off-shore operations at a Shell facility have been made financially viable for cohorts of students over these past several years by generous gifts from alumni.
-We hope to continue these programs and expand opportunities in the coming years, in particular with visits to and engagement with companies in our region.
+We hope to continue these programs and expand opportunities in the coming years.

 CBE Discretionary Fund Gifts of Any Size

 Unrestricted gifts of any amount may be directed to CBE and will provide the Director the flexibility to support the priorities listed above, aggressively recruit and retain junior faculty, seize other opportunities and address challenges at their discretion.

 Contact: Joe Rogan or call 607.255.7295

 Major Gifts Officer, Alumni Affairs & Development, Cornell Engineering